Accessibility Services and Accommodations arranges appropriate accommodations for students with disabilities under the following conditions:

 Title II of the ADA and Section 504 of the Rehabilitation Act do not state that an institution must make course substitutions as reasonable accommodations for students with disabilities; rather, these laws state that the institution must consider whether making such a substitution would be a reasonable accommodation.
 A substitution is not reasonable if it would result in lowering academic standards or requiring substantial program alteration.
 Therefore, while a course substitution could be a possibility, it is not an obligation.

-Students who are granted a foreign language substitution must take 2 courses (6 credits) chosen from a list of recommended courses, available from the coordinator of DSS.
+Students who are granted a foreign language substitution must take 2 courses (6 credits) chosen from a list of recommended courses, available from the coordinator of ASA.
 Chosen courses may not be requirements of the student’s major(s) or minor(s).
 The chosen courses must be approved by the dean.

 Application forms, procedures and additional information